Josh-Tracy/Josh-Tracy.github.io/_posts/2020-01-31-Ansible_virtualenv.md

 ---
-title: "boto3 and botocore are required for this module error in Ansible on RHEL 7.6"
+title: "boto3 and botocore are required for this module" error in Ansible on RHEL 7.6
 date: 2020-01-31
 tags: [Networking, Automation, AWS, virtualenv, python, boto3, botocore, Ansible, Information Technology, RHEL 7]
 #header: